VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 5. At the end-point, slowly lower yourself down whilst inhaling

-6. Repeat this sequence for the desired amount of reps and sets
+6. Repeat this sequence for the desired number of reps and sets

 What muscles are working during the different chin-up variations?